bjornregnell/scai/README.md

 * Download this [zip-file](https://github.com/bjornregnell/scai/archive/refs/heads/main.zip) and unpack it.

-* Open a terminal [(see here how to open a terminal)](https://www.youtube.com/results?search_query=how+to+open+terminal) and navigate to the folder where you unpacked the zip-file, with some command similar to `cd Downloads` and then run this command:
+* Open a terminal [(see here how to open a terminal)](https://www.youtube.com/results?search_query=how+to+open+terminal) and navigate to the folder where you unpacked the zip-file, with some command similar to `cd Downloads/scai-main` and then run this command:

   ```
   scala-cli run .